BrandenStoberReal/CareerCanvas/TEMPLATES.md

     </ul>
 </div>
 ```

+Important fields:
-Note in the above example, the `section` class is not relevant.
-Take note of `education-entry`, which defines the parent element of a macroized element.
+- `education-entry` - This is the parent element of the macroized elements.
 This is important so the scanner knows where to replace the macros and duplicate the elements.
-This allows template authors to customize their templates without worrying about the inner workings of the application.

-Also, note that the `education` class is not relevant.
-This is used to style the list of education entries.

-Lastly, the `education-section` ID is used in case a user does not provide any data to fill.
-In this case, the elements are removed from the document, basing off the children of the `education-section` element.
+- `education-section` - This is the ID of the entry's parent section.
+This is used to delete the section if the user does not provide any data to fill.

 ### Work Container
 An example is provided below from one of the default templates: